zelloptt/zello-android-client-sdk/README.md

 ### Install Android Studio and configure your project

 [Download Android Studio](https://developer.android.com/studio/index.html) and install it.
-Open your exisitng project or create a new one.
+Open your existing project or create a new one.
 The minimum API level supported by the SDK is 4 (Donut).

 Place [zello-sdk.jar](https://github.com/zelloptt/zello-android-client-sdk/blob/master/zello-sdk.jar?raw=true) file into `libs` folder of your project, then right-click the file in Android Studio and select “Add as Library…”.